CloudLabsAI-Azure/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

    ***The dashboard includes the following sections:***

-	- **Microsoft Defender for Cloud coverage (1)** - Here you can see the resource types that are in your subscription and eligible for protection by Defender for Cloud.
+	- **Defender for Cloud coverage (1)** - Here you can see the resource types that are in your subscription and eligible for protection by Defender for Cloud.
 Wherever relevant, you can upgrade here as well.
 If you want to upgrade all possible eligible resources, select Upgrade All.

 	- **Security alerts (2)** - When Defender for Cloud detects a threat in any area of your environment, it generates an alert.
 These alerts describe details of the affected resources, suggested remediation steps, and in some cases an option to trigger a logic app in response.
 Selecting anywhere in this graph opens the Security Alerts page.